MorrisR2/moodle_local_enemyquestions/README.txt

-Allows the user to mark pairs of questions as "enemy questions" - if Question A is chosen for a quiz, don't allow Question B to also be chosen, either manually or randomly.
+local/enemyquestions allows the user to mark pairs of questions as "enemy questions" - if Question A is chosen for a quiz, don't allow Question B to also be chosen, either manually or randomly.

 Use cases include variations on essentially the same question, and questions which might reveal the answer to another question.